diffix/reference/docs/lcf.md

 | (8.0,1.5)   | 6   | 0.549               | 0.73                  | 1/5             |
 | (8.0,1.5)   | 7   | 0.600               | 0.66                  | 1/2             |

 So in my mind, `mean=8`, `sd=1.5`, and `lower=2.5` represents strong LCF.
 On the other hand, there is lots of suppression in this case.
 Furthermore, we can ask if it is really necessary to have such strong LCF.
 There are two mitigating circumstances in particular.
 First, it is relatively rare that an attacker knows that there is only N or N+1 AIDs in a given bucket, and more rare as N increases.
 (Why would an attacker happen to know about all but one AID in a bucket?
-It could happen, but kindof strange.)
+It could happen, but is kindof strange.)

 Second, if a column has a lot of buckets with only 2 AIDs (say for instance where `lower=1.5`), then of course there is a danger that many values can simply be read out with `SELECT col, count(*)`.
 However, one could disable selection for that column.
 Or the column itself could be declared an AID (for instance say the column is `account_number` for a bank with many joint accounts).
 Therefore in many cases a less private setting may be perfectly adequate.